CERTCC/CERT-Guide-to-CVD/docs/phases/validation_triage.md

 hard-to-exploit vulnerability that should be given a low priority.

 There are a number of heuristics for evaluating the severity of vulnerabilities.
-Perhaps the most commonly known of these is the Common Vulnerability Scoring System (CVSS) \[1\].
+Perhaps the most commonly known of these is the [Common Vulnerability Scoring System](https://www.first.org/cvss/) (CVSS).
 This system allows a short standard description of the impact of a vulnerability and can be mapped to a score between 1.0 and 10.0 to help prioritization.
-A related but different metric is the Common Weakness Scoring System (CWSS) \[2\].
+A related but different metric is the [Common Weakness Scoring System](https://cwe.mitre.org/cwss/cwss_v1.0.1.html) (CWSS).
 Whereas CVSS addresses the detailed impact of a specific vulnerability, CWSS can be used to evaluate the impact of a class of weaknesses.
 While scoring systems like CVSS and CWSS can be useful at establishing